SynixeTactical/Documents/operations/terminology.md

 1. A concept in which everyone in the unit covers a direction around the units space.
     - This ensures no unseen hostiles can sneak up and compromise the unit's security.

-### ROE
-1. Rules of Engagement
+### Rules of Engagement
-    - Rules defined, usually based on the Area of Operations and spcific mission requirements, which layout the who/what/when/where/why of how combat will be conducted by BLUFOR.
+1. Rules defining the who/what/when/where/why of how combat will be conducted by BLUFOR.
     - Without specific briefs, ROE should be that targets should meet the threat triangle before engagement.

-2. Threat Triangle
+### Threat Triangle
+1. A set of three rules denoting if a unit is a target to or if they cannot be engaged.
     - A target must have capability (They possess a weapon).
     - A target must have the ability (Their weapon can cause harm to you at their engagement range).
     - A target must have intent (They must show their intent by actively attempting to point/raise the weapon at you or friendlies).